Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-We investigate the relationship between the attribution scores acquired from attention erasure and edge attribution calculation methods.
-In each dataset, we randomly select 100 nodes as target nodes $v$ and calculate \textsc{GAtt} values for all edges $(i,j)$ that affect the target node (\textit{i.e.}, $\phi^v_{i,j}$).
-We also perform attention erasure for the same edges $(i,j)$ and measure $\Delta_\text{PC}$, $\Delta_\text{NE}$, and $\Delta_\text{P}$ to observe the correlation between \textsc{GAtt} values.
-Specifically, for $\Delta_\text{PC}$ and $\Delta_\text{NE}$, we adopt three metrics: Pearson's rho $\rho_{\text{Pearson}}$, Kendall's tau $\tau_\text{Kendall}$, and Spearman's rho $\rho_\text{Spearman}$.
-For $\Delta_\text{P}$, we use the area under receiver operating characteristic (AUROC), basically assessing the quality of an attribution score as a predictor of whether the prediction of the target node will change after attention erasure.
+\paragraph{Quantitative Analysis of Faithfulness.} We investigate the relationship between the model's output difference from attention reduction following edge attribution scores and the edge attribution scores themselves.
+In each dataset, we randomly select 100 nodes as target nodes $v$ and calculate the values of \textsc{GAtt} for all edges $(i,j)$ that affect the target node (\textit{i.e.}, $\phi^v_{i,j}$).
+We also perform attention reduction for the same edges $(i,j)$ and measure $\Delta_\text{PC}$, $\Delta_\text{NE}$, and $\Delta_\text{P}$ to observe the correlation between \textsc{GAtt} values.
+Specifically, we adopt the Pearson correlation for $\Delta_\text{PC}$ and $\Delta_\text{NE}$.
+For $\Delta_\text{P}$, we use the area under receiver operating characteristic (AUROC), basically measuring the quality of attribution scores as a predictor of whether the prediction of the target node will change after attention reduction.

-\cref{table:FaithfulCitationmain} summarizes the experimental results with respect to the faithfulness on the four real-world citation datasets, using 2-layer and 3-layer trained GATs with a single attention head for each dataset.
-The results strongly indicate using \textsc{GAtt} reflects the behavior of the GAT model much better than \textsc{AvgAtt}, resulting in a drastic increase in explainability performance compared to \textsc{AvgAtt} and random attribution.
+Table~\ref{table:FaithfulCitationmain} summarizes the experimental results with respect to the faithfulness on the seven real-world datasets, using pre-trained 2-layer and 3-layer GAT/GATv2s with a single attention head for each dataset.
+The results strongly indicate that \textsc{GAtt} substantially increases the faithfulness of edge attributions of the GAT/GATv2s models, producing a more reliable attribution score compared to \textsc{AvgAtt} and random attribution.
 Although \textsc{AvgAtt} shows modest performance in $\Delta_\text{P}$, it performs poorly in terms of changes in confidence (\textit{i.e.,} $\Delta_{\text{PC}}$ and $\Delta_{\text{NE}}$), sometimes performing worse than random attribution.
-This is because \textsc{AvgAtt} does not account for the proximity effect and contribution adjustment, and rather na\"ively averages the attention weights over different layers with no context of the computation tree.
+This is because \textsc{AvgAtt} does not account for the proximity effect and contribution adjustment and rather na\"ively averages the attention weights over different layers and attention heads with no context of the computation tree.
+As previously mentioned, we find that the performance trend for \textit{multi-head} attention is consistent with the case for single-head attention (see Appendix~\ref{subsection:SuppMultihead}).
+We also provide experimental results via {\it visualizations} in Appendix~\ref{subsection:SupplFullResults} by plotting histograms for $\Delta_\text{P}$, which indicates that \textsc{GAtt} successfully assesses whether the model prediction changes after attention reduction.